toon-format/spec/SPEC.md

 - Number:
   - Finite → number (canonical decimal form per Section 2). -0 → 0.
   - NaN, +Infinity, -Infinity → null.
+- Implementations MAY honor host-language–specific serialization hooks (for example, a `toJSON()` method in JavaScript or an equivalent mechanism) as part of host-type normalization.
+When supported, such hooks SHOULD be applied before other host-type mappings and their behavior MUST be documented by the implementation.
 - Examples of host-type normalization (non-normative):
   - Date/time objects → ISO 8601 string representation.
   - Set-like collections → array.